Immunity – our natural defence against infections

-The Japanese model of not immunising children under the age of two years has resulted in a 95% reduction in SIDS and other ‘unexplained’ conditions.
-This makes sense to me: delaying vaccination until a child’s immune system is stronger must surely be preferable to vaccinating a young child whose immune system has not developed yet.
+The Japanese model of not vaccinating children under the age of two years has resulted in a 95% reduction in SIDS and other ‘unexplained’ conditions.
+This makes sense to me: delaying vaccination until a child’s immune system is stronger may be preferable to vaccinating a young child whose immune system has not developed yet.
 Many of the concerns relating to immunisation, including autism and ADD/ADHD, are based on the young infant’s blood-brain barrier not being formed and therefore allowing the heavy metals to enter the brain, causing damage.

 Another option may be to request vaccines that do not contain harmful substances – mercury, aluminium, formaldehyde.
 These vaccines are available but are not promoted as they have much shorter shelf-lives.
 There are also ‘low allergy’ vaccines available.

 There is also the option of homeopathic prophylaxis – while very effective and safe, this does require a lot of commitment on the part of the parents as the program must be strictly followed for a period of two years.
-In this regard, I would sugest you discuss the treatment protocol with a reputable homeopath.
+In this regard, I would suggest you discuss the treatment protocol with a reputable homeopath.